JBZoo/CSV-Blueprint/README.md

 ## Coming soon

+It's random ideas and plans.
+No orderings and deadlines.
+But batch processing is the priority 1!

 * [ ] Filename pattern validation with regex (like "all files in the folder should be in the format `/^[\d]{4}-[\d]{2}-[\d]{2}\.csv$/`").
 * [ ] CSV/Schema file discovery in the folder with regex filename pattern (like `glob(./**/dir/*.csv)`).
+* [ ] If option `--csv` is a folder, then validate all files in the folder.
+* [ ] If option `--csv` is not specified, then the STDIN is used.
+To build a pipeline in Unix-like systems.
+* [ ] If option `--schema` is not specified, then validate only super base level things (like "is it a CSV file?").
-* [ ] Agregate rules (like "at least one of the fields should be not empty" or "all fields should be unique").
+* [ ] Agregate rules (like "at least one of the fields should be not empty" or "all values must be unique").
-* [ ] Create CSV files based on the schema (like "create 1000 rows with random data based on rules").
+* [ ] Create CSV files based on the schema (like "create 1000 rows with random data based on schema and rules").
 * [ ] Checking multiple CSV files in one schema.
+Batch processing.
 * [ ] Using multiple schemas for one csv file.
+Batch processing.
 * [ ] Parallel validation of really-really large files (1GB+ ?).
 I know you have them and not so much memory.
 * [ ] Parallel validation of multiple files at once.
 * [ ] Benchmarks as part of the CI process and Readme.
 It's important to know how much time the validation process takes.